Darkbladecr/pyresearch/readme.md

 OR
 Error: APIKey 123456789abcdef with IP address 100.100.100.80 is unrecognized or has insufficient privileges for access to this resource
 ```
-Double check that your Scopus API Key is correctly setup or has appropriate privlidges.
+Double check that you have access to Scopus.
 You can try this directly on the [dev.elsevier.com](http://dev.elsevier.com/metadata.html#!/Citations_Overview/CitationsOverview) website.